-XILINX Zync UltraScale+
+XILINX Zynq UltraScale+

 RidgeRun is proud to support Xilinx Zynq UltraScale+ MPSoCs, which delivers an advanced architecture with high-density system integration and great performance/ watt for the most computing-demanding embedded applications.
+RidgeRun's Xilinx development tools are customized and designed to improve the development process.

 The Xilinx Zynq UltraScale+ MPSoC enables the design and development of (but not limited to) the following applications: